In Focus Podcast - S2 002: Interning at Blur

 Anthony

 It did change it.
 Previously I was able to hand off a design to a mechanical engineer, so I would develop what I wanted it to look like, maybe the skins on the outside and do all of that in CAD, and hand it off to somebody else who did all of the bosses and ribs and mechanisms.
-I do have to be a little bit more cognisant of how I’m designing it so my pathway isn’t a mess.
+I do have to be a little bit more cognizant of how I’m designing it so my pathway isn’t a mess.

 I know the balance so I fight with myself while doing it, whereas previously that interaction was external between you and somebody else and give and take.
 Some of these products, it’s more of an internal argument with myself and determining the priority of a mechanism versus what I want it to look like.
 It’s a balancing act.